Varanasi Uttar Pradesh, India Travel Guide

 Witness the city awakening during a sunrise boat ride.
 Devotees perform morning rituals.

-Book a Sunrise Boat TourExperience the sunset boat ride as the ghats glow with lamps and the Ganga Aarti begins.
+Book a Sunrise Boat TourExperience when the sun goes down boat ride as the ghats glow with lamps and the Ganga Aarti begins.

-Find Evening ToursHire a local guide in Sarnath for a look into its history and significance.
+Find Evening ToursHire a local guide in Sarnath for a look into its past and significance.

 Explore Guided ToursFor Kashi Vishwanath Temple, dress modestly and be prepared for high security.
 Leave electronics at your accommodation.